ComputerElite/AnimatronicTail/README.md

 `computerelite` on Discord or open an issue on this repo.
 If you know me personal message me on Telegram.

 # Project roadmap (personal tail)
-* [ ] Replace 30led/m strip with 60 or 144led/m strip
+* [ ] Replace 30led/m strip with 60 or 144led/m strip (Tip: Check that your cables are thick enough for more leds)
 * [ ] Add fur covering (which still lets light through)
 * [ ] Add IMU for cool movement sync stuff